What resolutions do you really get when you scan? If you ask for 6.5k is your film frame 6.5k?

 To make the scanner safe for scanning shrunken or damaged film, the camera/lens assembly is pulled away from the gate (where the film is) to reveal the area around it, and the sprocket drive and mechanical registration pins are eliminated.
 The scanner then uses the image of the perforations to register the frame in the correct location, just as a mechanical registration pin would.
 As a result, the area occupied by the film frame is reduced relative to the size of the digital image, because the scanner needs to see more than just the film frame.
 This is what we call overscan: the film frame itself, plus some of the perforations and possibly even some of the surrounding frames.

 This allows great flexibility in scanner design, because you don't need to worry about physically registering the film at the time the image is made, and subtle variations in motor speed, shrinkage, etc, can all be accomodated.
 What does it look like?
-Well, here's what our Lasergraphics scanner actually sees when film is going through the machine:
+Well, here's what our Lasergraphics scanner actually "sees" when film is going through the machine:

-And here's what it outputs after using machine vision algorithms to calculate positions and align the perforations and/or film edges to known locations within the output frame:
+And here's what it outputs after using machine vision to calculate positions and align the perforations and/or film edges to known locations within the output frame:

 As you can see, the film is perfectly steady, but now you see the scanner's gate moving.
 Why?
 The film frames are in slightly different positions relative to one another within the the scanner's gate, due to variations in the servo motor speed that drives the film transport, and the flexibility of the transport itself, which is designed to allow curved, warped, or twisted film to safely pass through the machine.
 When the individual frames are aligned, the edges of the scanner's gate appear to move around -- the opposite of what's happening at the time of scanning.
 This happens with brand new film as well as shrunken film, and is by design.
 Even if you order an image that's cropped inside the original film's frame lines, the scanner always sees the film like this before the crop is applied.
-It has to, in order to capture the perfs necesary to align the frames.
+It has to, in order to capture the perfs necessary to align the frames.

 (When we deliver a film with normal overscan, you're not seeing this much, you're seeing the film's frame plus a little more.
 We can adjust this level of crop to whatever you'd like - just ask us!)